fireflycons/tips-for-CKA-CKAD-CKS/README.md

 # Proctor and Workspace

 * Allow at least 15-20 minutes from when you first connect with the proctor to them actually launching the exam!
 The better prepared your work area is, the less fuss there will be and the sooner the proctor will launch the exam.
-* Make sure there is nothing within 2 metres of where you are sitting, other than the computer equipment required for the exam.
+* Make sure there are no objects (other than furniture) within 2 metres of where you are sitting, other than the computer equipment required for the exam.
 You are also allowed water in a clear glass.
-No pens, paper or any other clutter.
+No pens, paper, books, electronics or any other clutter or anything with text on (that could be seen by proctor as a cheat sheet), including on the walls.
+* Remove smart watches.
 * Make sure you can move your camera.
 Proctor will want a 360 degree sweep of the area, and will want to see under your desk.
 * If there are removable drawers in your desk, best to remove them.
 * The jury is out as to whether you can have two monitors, though given the requirements for what you can run, detailed in the next section, there's little point in it so better to disconnect/remove additional monitors.
 If using a laptop with connected external monitor, set external as primary and work with laptop lid closed (this will likely require you to have a plug-in USB camera).